Hot Chocolate Bombs

-- assorted toppings sprinkles, crushed candy canes, marshmallow bits, etc
+- assorted toppings: sprinkles, crushed candy canes, marshmallows, etc.

 - Place chocolate chips in a large heat-safe bowl.
-Line mini-cupcake pan with liners.
+Line mini-cupcake pan with liners (you can leave them unlined, too).
 Set both aside.

 - Immediately pour heated milk mixture over chocolate chips and stir vigorously with a spatula until smooth.

-- Using a medium size cookie scoop (approximately 1 and 1/2 Tablespoons), scoop chocolate ganache into liners.
+- Using a medium size cookie scoop (approximately 1 and ½ Tablespoons), scoop chocolate ganache into wells.
 Decorate as desired while chocolate is still soft.
 Refrigerate for at least 1 hour.

 - To use, bring 6oz of milk just to a boil.
-Stir in chocolate pod until completely dissolved.
-Add 2 pods if you want your hot chocolate extra rich.
-Pods cane be kept in the refrigerator or at room temperature (but they last longer in the fridge).
+Stir in chocolate bomb until completely dissolved.
+Add 2 bombs if you want your hot chocolate extra rich.
+Bombs cane be kept in the refrigerator or at room temperature (but they last longer in the fridge).

 All nutritional values are approximate and provided to the reader as a courtesy.
 Changing ingredients and/or quantities will alter the estimated nutritional calculations.